Dubai Virtual Assets and Related Activities Regulations of 2023 ( Explanation on what VARA is and how its licensing structure works.)

 What is the importance of obtaining a VARA license and when is it needed ?

 Any VASP that wants to do business in Dubai or already does business there needs to get a VARA license.
 This makes sure that, you follow the UAE’s AML/CFT laws, you build trust with customers by following the rules; you can get into Dubai’s growing digital asset market; and; you protect your reputation, since operating without a license can get you in trouble or banned.
-A VARA license also lets investors and partners all over the world know that your business is trustworthy.
+Furthermore, a VARA license also lets investors and partners all over the world know that your business is trustworthy.

 Licensing Process and Fees